YoCodingJosh/YoCodingJosh/README.md

 I'm Josh and I'm a simple dude: I like writing code and I like watching anime.

+I work at @ArtisanTechGroup as a software engineer

-I write code primarily using C++, JavaScript, C#, Java, and Python.
+I write code primarily using C++, JavaScript, C#, and Java.

 - 🔭 I’m currently working on:
   * MyAnimeList stats app using Node/Express